maxplanck-ie/snakepipes/docs/content/running_snakePipes.rst

 * **--DAG**: All workflows can produce a `directed acyclic graph <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`__ of themselves, using the ``--DAG`` option in the wrappers.
 This could be useful in reporting/presenting the results.

-* **--tempdir and --notemp**: These options control where the temporary/intermediate processing files are written during the workflow (option: ``--tempdir``) and whether they are to be kept after the workflow is finished (option: ``--notemp``).
+* **--tempdir and --keepTemp**: These options control where the temporary/intermediate processing files are written during the workflow (option: ``--tempdir``) and whether they are to be kept after the workflow is finished (option: ``--keepTemp``).
 Normally the temporary files are removed after analysis.

 .. note:: It's useful to configure the ``--tempdir`` during setup of snakePipes, such that it points to an appropriate temporary folder on your machine/cluster.